...hope any celebrations you have go well, even if you are as pissed off as this kitty looks. The good news is that it's only for today...

 - If fire is rapidly approaching your home and there is no time to safely evacuate, release your animals rather than leaving them confined.
 This will allow them to escape (make sure the animal has a collar and tag with a cellular telephone number).

-...the 3,000-mile air journey, detention in the quarantine center and, ultimately, liberation into a green and pleasant land where they would be full citizens, never again wanting for shelter, warmth and food.
+John Burns wrote a mesmerizing article for the New York Times last weekend about his life as Bureau Chief in Baghdad and the effect of living with war amid a growing colony of cats inside the Bureau's walled compound....the 3,000-mile air journey, detention in the quarantine center and, ultimately, liberation into a green and pleasant land where they would be full citizens, never again wanting for shelter, warmth and food.

 This proposal you make, is it for four legs only, or also for two?
 Six months’ detention, British passport, free to stay, guaranteed home, this is excellent.
 I will take, and many other Iraqis, too.